smartemission/smartemission/docs/platform/api.rst

 API services that provide (mostly standard OGC) Web APIs from which clients (e.g. Web Viewer Apps), even in theory another SE Harvester, can consume the data.

-There are two groups of APIs: Inbound (producer) APIs (orange) and Outbound (consumer) APIs (blue).
+There are two groups of APIs: Inbound (producer) APIs (in orange) and Outbound (consumer) APIs (in blue).
 In some cases the reason for an API-existence is historic: in the initial phase of the project, experience needed to be gained with multiple APIs.

-A short overview follows:
+A short overview follows.

 Inbound APIs
 ------------